hypesystem/static-page-blog/README.md

 Turbolinks or the like would be super awesome, and really useful for search in particular.
 When a keypress is made, a query is made to the server, and the content is actually replaced.
 The only thing needed on enter-press would then be updating the URL (the content is already there).

+We should change the way blog posts are created: saving with a blank name should not be == creating.
+Creating should happen separately, first, making the edit-url valid.

+I should add a license.